Testing for >1000 conditions using your DNA

 The Power of Pedigree

-A key part of your test is a 45-minute personalised session with one of our genetic counsellors.
-Genetics can be complex, but you're not alone—we're here to guide you through it.
+A key part of your test is a 30-minute personalised session with one of our genetic counsellors.
+Genetics can be complex, but you're not alone.
+We're here to guide you through it.
 By exploring your family history, we can uncover valuable insights that could make a real difference to your health.
+We recommend attending this session with your partner.

 The Test